 The September 2021 ArcGIS Online update introduces new features and key updates throughout the site.
-The same applies for Instant Apps, as we have released four new apps in total, further improved choosing and managing your apps, and addressed various bugs and enhancements to help stabilize and improve your experience across the site.
+The same applies for ArcGIS Instant Apps, as we have released four new apps in total, further improved choosing and managing your apps, and addressed various bugs and enhancements to help stabilize and improve your experience across the site.
 See the highlights below.

 Introducing the Sidebar Instant App

 Sidebar is a new Instant App offering a range of tools for exploring, understanding, and managing data.
 A panel containing these tools displays alongside the map and includes data editing, feature filtering, pop-up information, bookmarks, layer list, and more.
 If your map contains editable feature layers, they will appear in the Edit panel with options to add a new feature or edit the geometry and attributes of a selected feature.
 As an app creator, preconfigure one or more filters to be utilized by the app viewer so they can further understand information in the map.

 For a detailed run through, please check out our Introducing Sidebar blog.
 Create a Sidebar app from the map viewer, Content page, or web map item page by choosing Instant Apps from the Create App menu.

 Quickly share your map with any audience using the new Basic Instant App.
 Basic is a general purpose app that offers a core set of map navigation and exploration tools, and offers a clean and simple layout that lets your map be the main focus for app viewers.
 Like all Instant Apps, Basic is built mobile friendly and is ready to use across most browsers and devices.
 We also build Instant Apps with a commitment to ongoing efforts of making our apps as accessible as possible for all users.
 If you have suggestions on how we can improve in this ongoing effort, please leave a comment at the bottom of the app’s item page and let us know.
 This applies to all Instant Apps.